94v1c8/LoganDark--install-wsl/README.md

 ## Flags for Non-Interactive Installations

-This script also includes extra flags for non-interactive insallations.
+This script also includes extra flags for non-interactive installations.
 They can be viewed by specifying the `--help` flag.

 ```
 Usage: install-wsl.bat --help